-- Cared for children'.
+- 'Cared for children'.
 A 'cared for child' is a child who is in the care of the local authority or provided with accommodation by that authority (as defined in section 22 of the Children Act 1989) or a child who was previously looked after but ceased to be so because they were adopted, or became subject to a child arrangements, or special guardianship order. - 2.
 Children for whom there are particular medical or social reasons, which, in the Governors' view, justifies admission to a particular school.
 Supporting evidence from a registered professional, such as a medical practitioner, psychologist or social worker, must be provided which sets out the particular reasons why the school in question is the most suitable school and the difficulties that would be caused if the child had to attend another school.
 A panel of Governors will consider the information presented and will determine whether the evidence is sufficiently compelling to apply this criterion to the application.
 The Governors, if it is considered appropriate, will seek the views of the School Doctor or Educational Psychologist in the event of parents requesting admission on medical or psychological grounds.

-- This criterion cannot be considered if the required documents have not been received.
-Few applications fall within this category. - 3.
-Siblings pupils with brothers or sisters, step-brothers or step-sisters, half-brothers and half-sisters living together as part of one household, already attending the preferred school, and expected to continue at the school in the following school year. - 4.
-Children resident within the designated catchment zone of the school Children will be classed within this category if they and their parents/carers are resident within the area served by the school on the closing date for applications. - 5.
-Pupils not resident within a school's local catchment area but attending a school designated as a partner/feeder school for admissions purposes, as out-of-area pupils.
+This criterion cannot be considered if the required documents have not been received.
+Few applications fall within this category.

+- Siblings pupils with brothers or sisters, step-brothers or step-sisters, half-brothers and half-sisters living together as part of one household, already attending the preferred school, and expected to continue at the school in the following school year. - 4.
+Children resident within the designated catchment zone of the school Children will be classed within this category if they and their parents/carers are resident within the area served by the school on the closing date for applications. - Pupils not resident within a school's local catchment area but attending a school designated as a partner/feeder school for admissions purposes, as outof-area pupils.

 The designated partner/feeder schools are:

-Capenhurst CE Primary
+Capenhurst CE Primary School

-Ellesmere Port Christchurch CE Primary
+Ellesmere Port Christchurch CE Primary School

-Meadow Primary
+Meadow Primary School

-Sutton Green Primary
+Sutton Green Primary School

 Whitby Heath Primary School

-William Stockton Primary
+William Stockton Primary School

-Woodlands CE Primary
+Woodlands CE Primary School

-- Pupils for whom there are exceptional personal/ domestic circumstances presented by the parents that justify at the time of application, in the school's view, admission to the school (few applications fall into this category.) - Pupils living nearest to the school (Distance) are measured in a straight line from the centrally plotted Basic Land and Property Unit point (BLPU) of the child's home address to the centrally plotted BLPU point of the school as defined by Local Land and Property Gazetteer (LLPG).
+Pupils living nearest to the school (Distance) are measured in a straight line from the centrally plotted Basic Land and Property Unit point (BLPU) of the child's home address to the centrally plotted BLPU point of the school as defined by Local Land and Property Gazetteer (LLPG).